Viking 1: Lander

 The landing rockets used an 18-nozzle design to spread the hydrogen and nitrogen exhaust over a large area.
-NASA calculated that this approach would mean that the surface would not be heated by more than one 1 °C (1.8 °F), and that it would move no more than 1 mm of surface material.
+NASA calculated that this approach would mean that the surface would not be heated by more than 1 °C (1.8 °F), and that it would move no more than 1 mm of surface material.
 Since most of Viking's experiments focused on the surface material a more straightforward design would not have served.